 Kezia Willingham for Dogster: Have you always been a dog person, or is this a love you discovered later in life?

 Roy Varga: I grew up in a traditional Hispanic home where dogs were considered dirty animals.
 We often had dogs, but they were never considered pets.
 They were more for security.

 We talked a little about how you really wanted to adopt a dog from a shelter but encountered prohibitive adoption policies.
 Can you talk about the challenges you faced?

 Well, the hurdle that I encountered was that since I travel year-round, I technically don’t have a set residence.
 Although I work odd hours sometimes, June is rarely ever alone and often gets to socialize with other dogs as well as people in all kinds of situations.

 What are the things you do to make traveling easier for June?

 Well, we drive everywhere, so we usually stop every two hours so she can stretch her legs and walk around.
 She is great in the car and will often just sleep for hours on end.

 What’s the hardest thing, if any, about life on the road with a dog?
 What’s the greatest thing?

-June is my first real dog, and I’ve spoiled her, so she sleeps in bed with me, and I guess the hardest thing is that there are so many places that are not pet friendly.
+June is my first real dog, and I’ve spoiled her, so she sleeps in bed with me, I guess the hardest thing is that there are so many places that are not pet-friendly.